Publication Ethics and Publication Malpractice Statement

 Authors are required to agree with the open access policy which allows unlimited access and reuse of all published articles.

-The authors should ensure that they have submitted completely original works, and if the authors have used the work and/or words of others, then they have been given due credit.
+The authors should ensure that they have submitted completely original works, and if the authors have used the work and/or words of others, then they have been acknowledged appropriately.

 - Accountability